willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I get a message that says “To use SteamVR with Windows Mixed Reality, you need to install the latest Windows Update" or "Windows Developer Mode Required".

 1. Make sure your PC is running the latest version of Windows 10.
 To check this, go to **Settings  > System > About**.
-Under **Windows specifications**, make sure **OS Build** is 16299.64 or greater.
+Under "Windows specifications", make sure "OS Build" is 16299.64 or greater.
 2. Make sure you don’t have any updates waiting to download or install.
-Go to **Settings  > Update & Security > Windows Update**, and select **Check for updates**.
+Go to **Settings  > Update & Security > Windows Update** and select "Check for updates".
 You may have to check for updates multiple times so keep checking for updates until no further updates are available and then restart your PC.

 ### SteamVR is crashing after updating Windows.

 Some older versions of Windows Mixed Reality for SteamVR are no longer compatible with Windows.
 You may have an old version of Windows Mixed Reality for SteamVR.
 To ensure that you are up to date:
-1. In your Steam library, locate Windows Mixed Reality for SteamVR, under Software
+1. In your Steam library, go to **Software > Windows Mixed Reality for SteamVR**.
-2. Right click it, go to properties, select the update tab, select "Always keep this application up to date"
+2. Right click it and go to "Properties".
+3. Select the "Update" tab and select "Always keep this application up to date".
-3. Force the update by going to the Local Files tab and selecting “Verify integrity of application files”
+4. Force the update by going to the "Local Files" tab and selecting “Verify integrity of application files”.
-4. Restart Steam and SteamVR
+5. Restart Steam and SteamVR.

 If SteamVR is still crashing after updating you may have two installations of Windows Mixed Reality for SteamVR on your machine.
 To confirm if this is the case:
-1. Locate the following file and open it in notepad %localappdata%\openvr\openvrpaths.vrpath
+1. Locate %localappdata%\openvr\openvrpaths.vrpath and open it in Notepad.
-2. Under the external drivers sections look for multiple entries for "MixedRealityVRDriver"
+2. Under the "external drivers" sections look for multiple entries for "MixedRealityVRDriver"
    ```json
    "external_drivers" : [
       "D:\\Steam\\steamapps\\common\\MixedRealityVRDriver",
       "E:\\Steam\\steamapps\\common\\MixedRealityVRDriver"
    ],
    ```
-3. If you see multiple entries remove the older of the two entries.
+3. If you see multiple entries, remove the older of the two entries.
 Note that once you have only one entry there should no longer be a comma at the end of the line, for example:
    ```json
    "external_drivers" : [
       "D:\\Steam\\steamapps\\common\\MixedRealityVRDriver"
    ],
    ```
-4. Save the file and close it
+4. Save the file and close it.
-5. Restart Steam and SteamVR
+5. Restart Steam and SteamVR.

 ### My controllers aren't working as expected in SteamVR.

 1. Close SteamVR.
 2. Return to the Mixed Reality Home and confirm that your controllers are working as expected.
 3. Launch the SteamVR experience again and your controllers should be back to normal.
-4. If issues persist please file feedback using the Windows Feedback Hub under the Mixed Reality category and include SteamVR in the summary.
+4. If issues persist please file feedback using the [Windows Feedback Hub](https://support.microsoft.com/en-us/help/4021566/windows-10-send-feedback-to-microsoft-with-feedback-hub-app) under the Mixed Reality category and include SteamVR in the summary.

 Note that you'll use your motion controllers differently in different games.
 Here are a few basics to help you get started:
 * To open the Steam dashboard, press straight down on the left thumbstick.
 * To exit a SteamVR game and return to the Windows Mixed Reality home, press the Windows button.
-And then select the Mixed Reality Home button that appears on screen.
+Then select the Mixed Reality Home button that appears on screen.

 ### My left and right controllers are reversed in SteamVR.

-If a game reverses your controllers, start the game with your controllers off and then turning the left one on, followed by the right one.
+Start the game with your controllers off and then turn the left one on, followed by the right one.

 ### My games are running slowly.

 1. Confirm that your PC meets the specifications for SteamVR in Windows Mixed Reality
 2. Confirm that your PC meets the specifications for the SteamVR game you are playing.
-2. In Mixed Reality Portal on your desktop, select **Pause** to stop desktop preview.
+2. In Mixed Reality Portal on your desktop, select "Pause" to stop desktop preview.
 3. Follow the instructions above to make sure you are running Windows 10 build 16299.64 or later.
 4. Make sure your PC has the latest graphics drivers.
 5. Check Task Manager to see what other processes might be running on your PC and consuming resources.
 6. Check to see if Steam is downloading a game in the background.
 This can consume resources and make games run poorly.
-7. There is a known performance issue that affects a small class of apps that do not have a visible window.
-The primary example of this is SteamVR Home.
-While the vast majority of apps do not fall into this category, a fix will be available in a future update.
+7. There is a known performance issue that affects a small class of apps that do not have a visible window, for example, SteamVR Home.
+The vast majority of apps do not fall into this category, and a fix will be available in a future update.

 If you're still running into unexpected performance issues, please send us feedback using the Windows Feedback Hub.
 Make sure to follow the instructions to [include a SteamVR Performance Trace](using-steamvr-with-windows-mixed-reality.md#sharing-feedback-on-steamvr).

 ### SteamVR is showing a compositor error (for example, "Shared IPC Compositor Connect Failed (400)").

-There is a known issue where this can happen if your HMD and primary monitor are on two different video adapters.
-To work around, attach your monitor to the same adapter as your headset and configure that monitor to be the primary using **Settings app > System > Display**
+There is a known issue where this can happen if your headset and primary monitor are on two different video adapters.
+Attach your monitor to the same adapter as your headset and configure that monitor to be the primary monitor in **Settings app > System > Display**.

 ### SteamVR content appears in the wrong place, like beneath the floor or above my head.

 Reset your position:
-1. Click the left controller's thumbstick to bring up the **SteamVR Dashboard**
+1. Click the left controller's thumbstick to bring up the "SteamVR Dashboard".
-2. Click the **Settings** button
+2. Select the "Settings" button.
-3. Click **Reset Seated Position**
+3. Select "Reset Seated Position".

 ### My Steam app closed unexpectedly.

-If you lock your PC screen, remove your headset, or switch users, or if your PC goes to sleep, the Steam app will close.
+The Steam app will close if you lock your PC screen, remove your headset, switch users, or if your PC goes to sleep.

 ## Speech and audio problems